Chapter One: Gameplay

 Critical Failure

-If the die in any roll comes up 1, then the
+If the die in a roll comes up 1, then the

-roll is a Critical Failure, regardless of other modifiers.
+roll is an automatic Critical Failure, regardless of other modifiers.
 Whatever task a player or unit was

 attempting fails completely, no matter how easy it might have